 Finding Solutions for Common Design Problems

 Once you have figured out the size of the restaurant and its seating capacity, it would then be appropriate to talk about common design problems that you may encounter while designing the restaurant.
 Most of these design problems usually occur in the dining area, specifically in the sections that are near the entrance, restrooms, and the kitchen of the restaurant.
-These design problems will limit how many customers you can accommodate despite having ample seat capacity, as there are a lot of customers that don’t want to dine in sections of the restaurant that are near the said rooms.
+These design problems will limit how many customers you can accommodate despite having ample restaurant seating capacity, as there are a lot of customers that don’t want to dine in sections of the restaurant that are near the said rooms.

 Fortunately, there are several ways for you to fix or hide these design problems, and one of the most effective methods is by installing dividers or booths near other rooms of the restaurants.
 Through dividers, customers wouldn’t be able to see the restrooms and the kitchen of the establishment, and they would also be given privacy since the dividers and booths would have an artificial wall on each side.